ZelmoTheDragon/ws-rs-explorer/README.md

 ~~~

 This endpoint provides a simple created operation.
-The unique identifier attribut doesn't need to be defined.
+The unique identifier attribute doesn't need to be defined.
 The *JSON* object of the entity is in the body of the request.
 The result contains the location of the new resource.